our broadwater community | board of directors 2026

 Class III: Pedal-assist only, where the pedal-assist cuts off at 28 mph and the user must pedal to go faster.

-Per St. Pete Code of Ordinances Sec 26-404(f) e-scooters are also allowed on shared use trails with specific exceptions for the North Bay Tail, the Pier, and the Pinellas Trail west of 34th St.scene in broadwater
+Per St. Pete Code of Ordinances Sec 26-404(f) e-scooters are also allowed on shared use trails with specific exceptions for the North Bay Tail, the Pier, and the Pinellas Trail west of 34th St.short term rentals in broadwater

 For residential properties within the City of St. Petersburg, short-term rentals (durations of less than 30 days) may only be rented a maximum of three times within any consecutive 365-day period.
 Short-term rentals exceeding this allowance are a violation of city code.
 If you are having an issue with a short term rental, it is sometimes best to inform the owner of the code.
 If that doesn’t work, contact the codes department, or submit via SeeClickFix or the Mayor’s Action Line.